Lionel Beaumont-Thomas: Early life

 The second child of industrialist Richard Beaumont-Thomas and his wife Nora Anderson, Lionel was born on 1 August 1893.
 Educated at Rugby school, on graduating in 1912 Lionel was commissioned as Second Lieutenant (Special Reserve) in The Royal Artillery.
 He then spent two years touring Europe, gaining knowledge of pig iron and steel production, particularly the ARBED steelworks in Luxembourg where he lived.

 World War I

 On the outbreak of World War I, and now married, he was promoted to Lieutenant.
 Posted to the 14th Brigade, he served in the trenches.
-Promoted to Captain, for three years from August 1915 to August 1918, Beaumont-Thomas was adjutant to the 14th Brigade of the Royal Horse Artillery.
+Promoted to captain, for three years from August 1915 to August 1918, Beaumont-Thomas was adjutant to the 14th Brigade of the Royal Horse Artillery.
 He served in the Battle of the Somme in July 1916, where the division in which he served held ground around the village of Mametz.
-In January 1917, he was awarded the Military Cross for holding a stretch of ground after two of his companions had been killed.
+In January 1917, he was awarded the Military Cross (MC) for holding a stretch of ground after two of his companions had been killed.